 If you manually create a layer, and name it Labels, it is not ignored by the legend builder unless you turn off the visibility of this layer before running the legend builder.

 - No symbols are added to the legend if its layer is turned off.
-This means that if you are building a legend upon syncing, and you want an item to appear in the legend, you need to turn its visibility on in the Compilation window.
+This means that if you build a legend, and you want an item to appear in the legend, you need to turn its visibility on in the Compilation window.

 If you are running the legend after you downloaded a map and styled it in Illustrator, you can turn on the visibility of the layers that you want to appear in the legend, and turn off the visibility of layers that you do not want to appear in the legend.